murtaza52/mashup/README.md

 ## Documentation

 The documentation is done using the excellent marginalia lib.
-The generated documentation is avalaible on .....
+The generated documentation is avalaible on the [project page] (http://murtaza52.github.com/mashup).

 ## Testing